-Subject Latin GCSE Syllabus Number C990P Exam Board DuQAS Course Content The course is split into thre e components: Latin language: 50% of the qualification Students learn Latin grammar and vocabulary to enable them to answer comprehension questions and write a translation from Latin into English on an unfamiliar story There is also an element worth 10% of this component, which requires students to translate from English into Latin.
+Subject Latin GCSE Syllabus Number C990P Exam Board EDUQAS Course Content Course Content The course is split into th ree components: Latin language: 50% of th ne qualification Students learn Latin grammar and vocabulary to enable them to answer comprehension questions and write a translation from Latin into English on an unfamiliar story There is also an element worth 10% of this component, which requires students to translate from English into Latin.
 Latin literature and sources: 30% of the qualification Students apply their linguistic knowledge, cultural understanding and literary analysis skills to a selection of authentic texts and other cultural based materials on a common theme.
-Roman civilisation: 20% of t he qualification Students will develop a solid knowledge in specified aspects of Roman civilisation using literary and archaeological sources.
+Roman civilisation: 20% o Roman civilisation: 20% of the qualification Students will develop a solid knowledge in specified aspects of Roman civilisation using literary and archaeological sources.
 Course Structure In years 9 and 10 students focus on linguistic study.
 The language course follows the Cambridge Latin Course.
-In year 11 students cover the content for the civilisation and literature components.
+In the final term of year 10 students will begin the literature module.
+In year 11 students continue the content for the literature component and complete the civilisation module.
 Assessment Information As well as regular vocabulary tests, there is regular exam practice to ensure that students are used to the format and length of the exam.
 Examination Information All three components are assessed by final exam at the end of year 11.
-Latin Language Written Paper: 1 hour 30 mins Latin Literature and sources (themes) Written Paper: 1 hour 15 mins
+Latin Language Written Paper: 1 hour 30 mins Latin Literature and sources (themes) Written Paper: 1 hour 15 mins Roman Civilisation

-Roman Civilisation Written Paper: 1 hour
+Written Paper: 1 hour